videlais/learning-react/chapter3/index.md

 let someValue = example.oneProperty;
 ```

-Instead of pulling in additional properties not needed or used in the file, the assignment operation can be paired with the ability to 'destructor' an object.
+Instead of pulling in additional properties not needed or used in the file, the assignment operation can be paired with the ability to 'destruct' an object.

 **Example.js:**